Divisions of Gambia

 The country is subdivided into 37 districts.

-In addition to divisions, Gambia is divided into local government areas (LGAs).
-Four divisions are equivalent to LGAs; the other two are divided into two LGAs each.
-Apparently, the LGAs and the divisions have both existed since independence (1965).
-Reference works almost unanimously list the divisions, and maps show them, which is why I have chosen them as the primary subdivisions of Gambia.
+In addition to regions, Gambia is divided into local government areas (LGAs).
+Four regions are equivalent to LGAs; the other two are divided into two LGAs each.
+Apparently, the LGAs and the regions have both existed since independence (1965).
+Reference works almost unanimously list the regions, and maps show them, which is why I have chosen them as the primary subdivisions of Gambia.
 Here are the LGAs.

 LGACdDiv1963-04-171973-04-211983-04-151993-04-152003-04-15Area(km.²)